Benidrissa/pricerounding_extension/README_NEW.md

 ## Features

-### 🎯 Intelligent Price Detection
+### 🎯 Price Detection Modes
 - **Regular Text Detection**: Finds and rounds prices in regular text content (e.g., "$19.99", "€24.95")
-- **Automatic E-commerce Detection**: Automatically detects e-commerce sites and enables specialized processing
-- **Structured Price Support**: Handles complex HTML price structures on Amazon, Temu, and other major sites
+- **E-commerce Mode**: Specialized detection for major e-commerce sites with structured HTML pricing

 ### 🔧 Rounding Options
 - **Nearest Dollar**: Rounds to the nearest whole number (always rounds UP)
 - **Multiple of 5**: Rounds to the nearest multiple of 5 (always rounds UP)
 - **Multiple of 10**: Rounds to the nearest multiple of 10 (always rounds UP)

-### 🛍️ Automatic E-commerce Detection
+### 🛍️ Supported E-commerce Sites
-- **Domain Recognition**: Recognizes major e-commerce domains (Amazon, eBay, Walmart, Target, etc.)
-- **Content Analysis**: Scans page structure for shopping indicators (price classes, cart buttons, product containers)
-- **Seamless Operation**: No manual configuration needed - automatically enables appropriate processing
+- **Amazon**: Handles Amazon's structured pricing with separate elements for dollars and cents
+- **Temu**: Supports Temu's pricing structure with integer and cent components
+- **Extensible**: Easy to add support for other major e-commerce platforms

 ## Installation